orakist/Oaksoft.ArgumentParser/README.md

 ### 8.1 Verbosity Level option

-*Oaksoft.ArgumentParser* typically offer a --verbosity (or --vl) option that specifies how much output is sent to the console.
+*Oaksoft.ArgumentParser* typically offers a --verbosity (or --vl) option that specifies how much output is sent to the console.
 Here are the standard five settings:

 Quiet, Minimal, Normal, Detailed, Trace